Skip to main content

 • Day 70: Upload inspection report to the portal

-• Day 71: Inspection report approved by Daylight, M1 milestone payment is released
+• Day 71: Inspection report approved by Daylight, M1 milestone payment (80% of E&C) is released

 • Day 72: Submit paperwork to utility for PTO processing